Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧮 Mathematics/🤼‍♀️ Mathematical Logic (Foundations of Mathematics)/📍 Formal System, Formal Logic, and Its Semantics/Formal System, Formal Logic, and Its Semantics.md

 - Syntactic entailment:
 	- $\Gamma \vdash \varphi$
 	- $\Gamma$ syntactically entail $\varphi$: there **exists a formal proof** of $\varphi$ from $Γ$ , or, by applying deduction rules mechanically, we can infer $\varphi$ given $\Gamma$.
+	- It is about what we can proof, given starting statement and inference rules.
 **Axiomatic system** =
 - Same as formal system, but not necessarily formal language based.
 - Language + Axioms (as starting statements) + Deductive rules (Theorems can be deductive rules)